Khang-CS/MovieRecommenderSystem/README.md

 This is a jupyter notebook, you need to set up environment to run this project, for setting up environment please visit.

+Or just put the jupyter notebook on any online service (E.g: Google Colab) and Run without any environment set up.

 https://code.visualstudio.com/docs/datascience/data-science-tutorial

 This project is originally from DataCodeCamp, for more details please visit.